pixelsuchter/Bantool-2/README.txt

   - Keeps track of banned users per channel
   - You can now set multiple channels to run on

+DO NOT USE THE CLIPBOARD WHILE THIS TOOL RUNS (no copy/paste)

 Namelist at: https://github.com/LinoYeen/Namelists